krest1nka/yinyang/README.md

 **It is important to alter s.py path in script.sh**

-picireny --input phi1.smt2 --test script.sh -g SMTLIBv2.g4 --start start
+picireny --input <file to minimise> --test script.sh -g SMTLIBv2.g4 --start start

+Also you can run MinimiseAllSeeds.py <directory with seeds>